gamemanual0/gm0/source/docs/awards/judging-presentation.rst

 - **Be Consistent!** If you say something during the beginning Q&A, make sure you say the same thing during pit judging.
 If you call out one specific mechanism as innovative, don't talk about a different mechanism when questioned.
 Always be consistent.
 - Vary who answers the questions. **Make sure everybody has an oppertunity to speak**
 - Use your portfolio!
 You can use it to reference things or point to various sections, especially if you can't remember something in the moment
 - Don't ramble but also don't cut it short.
-Answer questions fully, but there is no benefit to wasting judges time. **Most of the time judges have a set time allotment with each team so wasting time will decrease the number of questions you can answer**
+Answer questions fully, but there is no benefit to wasting judges time. **Most of the time judges have a set time allotment with each team so wasting time may decrease the number of questions you can answer**
 - Try not to go off topic.
 If a judge asks about outreach, don't talk about robot design too much.
-Judges are usually asking things for a specific purpose and other information will get wasted.
+Judges are usually asking things for a specific purpose and other information may get wasted.

 The Presentation
 ----------------